ludvighe/password_manager_server/README.md

-# Password Manager Rest API / server
+# Password Manager REST API / server

 Meant to serve as backend for a password manager app in construction.